Jimmy MacCarthy: Warmer for the Spark

-In 1998, MacCarthy released an album together with Tommy Fleming, Frances Black, Mary Black, Christy Moore, Maura O Connell and Mary Coughlan which they named Warmer for the Spark; the songs of Jimmy MacCarthy Volume One.
+In 1998, MacCarthy released an album together with Tommy Fleming, Frances Black, Mary Black, Christy Moore, Maura O Connell and Mary Coughlan, which they named Warmer for the Spark; the songs of Jimmy MacCarthy Volume One.
 MacCarthy wrote every song on this album and sang two of his own.

 Mary Black Sings Jimmy MacCarthy

 In 2017, Mary Black released an album celebrating MacCarthy's work.
-This album includes the songs by MacCarthy Mary Black is known for such as 'No Frontiers', 'Katie' and 'Adam At The Window', classics never recorded by her, like 'Mystic Lipstick', a new song 'Love's Last Chance', and a live recording of Black and MacCarthy both singing 'As I Leave Behind Neidin'.
+This album includes the songs by MacCarthy that Black is known for, such as 'No Frontiers', 'Katie' and 'Adam At The Window', classics never recorded by her, like 'Mystic Lipstick', a new song 'Love's Last Chance', and a live recording of Black and MacCarthy both singing 'As I Leave Behind Neidin'.
 MacCarthy was very pleased with Black's work on this album, particularly the new songs.

 Personal life

 Throughout his career, MacCarthy has lived in various parts of Ireland.
 Once he was making a stable income from his songwriting royalties, he found houses to buy and renovate.
-Firstly, in 1995, he bought a then 500-year-old,rundown farmhouse in Wicklow that required much work.
+Firstly, in 1995, he bought a then 500-year-old, rundown farmhouse in Wicklow that required much work.
 MacCarthy restored the stables on this house, until it was destroyed in a blaze, along with the recording studios he had set up in the outhouses.

 Years later, MacCarthy said that, his roots in Cork were calling when he found Jenkinstown House in Kilkenny.
 He opted to purchase and renovate this property over the course of six years, and put it on the market in 2019 and sold in 2020 for €705,000.

 While MacCarthy lived alone for many years, the thought he might remain a bachelor crossed his mind, when he was seeing someone but not yet married by the age of 47.
 In 2013, when MacCarthy was single and living alone, he said poverty had been an obstacle for him getting married for most of his life and, when he was in a position where he could get married, he had already become very bachelor-like, often leaving because he was drawn to songwriting.

 On 2 December 2020, MacCarthy married his Chinese fiancee Chen Qiumei, with whom he founded the Europe-China Culture and Art Exchange Association and Chinese and foreign family Association.
 She has a daughter and son-in-law.
 The couple's work has involved gathering musicians to organize anti-epidemic public welfare activities.